Rights to an Assessment

 In Manchester we have set up a dedicated service to support your needs as a carer and help you obtain a carers assessment.
-This is the Carers Manchester Contact Point and you can call us on 0161 543 8000 (Monday – Friday 10am – 4pm except bank holidays, and 10am – 6pm on Wednesdays), message us on Facebook or email us on email@example.com.
+This is the Carers Manchester Contact Point.
+You can also message us on Facebook or email us on firstname.lastname@example.org.
 (Please note we are unable to respond to enquiries during weekends and bank holidays).

-As a carer you are entitled to be offered an assessment by the local council adult social services department.
+As a carer you are entitled to be offered an assessment by Manchester City Council’s adult social services department.
 The Carers Manchester Contact Point can provide advice and guidance around the assessment, as well provide you with other information and support around your caring role.

 In Manchester, if you have already had an assessment and think you need a review of your support plan or your circumstances have changed, you should contact the Carers Manchester Contact Point first, rather than go directly to the council.